qaul/qaul.net/docs/contributors/src/technical/libqaul/internals.md

 ## Persistence

-The presistence module is implemented mostly by wrapping internal libqaul types with [alexantria] storage callbacks, which is the library which implements all of the persistence logic and at-rest encryption.
+The presistence module is implemented mostly by wrapping internal libqaul types with [alexandria] storage callbacks, which is the library which implements all of the persistence logic and at-rest encryption.
 It is developed as part of qaul.net, but pulled out of the main tree to make it easier to use in other projects.